sgumirov/opay-ussd/README.md

 # Author

-(C) Copyright by Shamil Gumirov, 2017-2023.
+(C) Copyright by Shamil Gumirov, 2017-2025.

-Disclaimer: I had been a teamlead of GlobalUSSD (aka SADS) project in 2005-2010.
+Disclaimer: The author served as tech/teamlead for Eyeline's GlobalUSSD project in 2005-2010.
+Not affiliated currently.
-Feel free to reach me if you have questions.

 # License

 As-is.
 No warranties, no support obligations.
+This is not a support account, this repository is **not** part of any official or unofficial docs.